Why Junior High Students Thrive in Small English Classes

 My Approach:

-• Flexible Pacing: Some concepts can be reinforced longer for students who need it, while others can be accelerated for quick learners
+- Flexible Pacing: Some concepts can be reinforced longer for students who need it, while others can have adjusted pacing for quick learners

 The Goal: Build confidence in school English classes and support better test performance through focused, individualized instruction.